jfspps/Data-Structures-and-Algorithms/2_Essential_C_and_C++.md

  }
 ```

+The above `static_cast<destinationType>(originType)` operator does not check the validity of the cast, so it is up to the developer to make sure
+that the cast is valid.
+If the cast is invalid at runtime then the program will terminate.
+To get the compiler to check the validity of the cast, and
+then set the output as null (as opposed to terminate the program) use `dynamic_cast<destinationType> (orginType)`.

 ## Structures ##

 These are collections of data types under one name and remain pervasive, particularly in solutions which are/were written primarily in C. Each structure is defined by its __members__ or __fields__.